artorias961/Computer-Vision-Mutli-Threading-Sobel-Filter/README.md

 ![alt text](picture_reference_readme/image-5.png)

-Lets jsut update the entire compiler, just to give you less headache later on:
+Before continuing, update the entire compiler toolchain to reduce the chance of issues later on.
 ```bash
 pacman -Syu
 ```